School Closure Extended to May 15

 NY State of Health opened a Special Enrollment Period last month for people who are uninsured, and the Marketplace has started an awareness campaign to let people know that NY State of Health is there as a safety net in difficult times like these.
 New Yorkers who are without health insurance should apply now through NY State of Health.
 If you lost employer coverage, you must apply within 60 days of losing that coverage.
 Because of a loss of income, New Yorkers may also be eligible for Medicaid, the Essential Plan, Child Health Plus, or subsidized Qualified Health Plan coverage.

 Thousands of assistors are ready throughout the state to help consumers enroll by phone.
 NY State of Health is committed to helping New Yorkers get the coverage they need so they can get the care they need.
 Visit us at: www.nystateofhealth.ny.gov and let us help you find a health care plan that works for you.
-If you have additional questions you can contact the Marketplace directly at 518-486-9102 or NYSOH@health.ny.gov.
+If you have additional questions you can contact the Marketplace directly at 518-486-9102 or This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 School Closure Extended to April 29